Sulfruos/Mechanical_Multitool/README.md

 ***INTRO***

-JavaFX/FXML project built from the ground up by Arvind Pillai using the IntelliJ Java IDE.
+Mechanical Multitool is a JavaFX/FXML project built from the ground up by Arvind Pillai using the IntelliJ Java IDE.
-Designed to improve your productivity through packaging four essential features into one smooth interface.
+Designed to improve your productivity through packaging a Notepad, Todo-list, Timer, and a stress-relief Sketchpad that uses blocks into one smooth interface.
-Features include Notepad, Todo-list, Timer, and a stress-relief Sketchpad using blocks.

 ***FEATURES***